neeharperi/FutureDet/README.md

 #### Notes
 - Installing spconv is the most challenging part of the setup process.
 We would recommend checking out the issues and documentation from the [original implementation](https://github.com/traveller59/spconv) for common modifications to spconv and PyTorch.

-We have tested the following versions of OS and softwares:

-- OS: Ubuntu 18.04
-- Python: 3.7.10
-- PyTorch: 1.4/1.8.1
-- spconv: 1.0
-- CUDA: 10.1/11.1
-- CUDNN: 7.6.3

-As part of this code release we have installed this software and run the training and evaluation scripts on a new machine to verify the installation process described below.
+- As part of this code release we have installed this software and run the training and evaluation scripts on a new AWS instance to verify the installation process described below.

 ### Basic Installation